NATO-dotcom/NATO-dotcom/README.md

 ## 💫 About Me

-Coffee-fueled coder on a mission to make machines smarter! ☕💻
+Coffee-fueled TechMuse on a mission to make machines smarter! ☕💻

 **What drives me:**
 - 🧠 Teaching computers to think (kinda)